nowido/FluidsyncHerokuWS/README.md

 fluidsync.removeEventListener(channel, onChannelMessage);
 ```

 > You should not set both general `‘message’` handler and channel listeners.
-Only general `‘message’` handler will be called.
+Only general `‘message’` handler will be called in this case.

 ## FluidSync service is lightweight and almost stateless